WMD-group/SMACT/paper.md

 **Dopant prediction.** The `dopant_prediction` module (`Doper` class) enables high-throughput identification of p-type and n-type dopants for a given host composition.
 It combines oxidation state filters with ionic radius constraints and optional species embedding similarities to rank candidate dopants by substitution probability and site selectivity.

 **Property prediction.** The `property_prediction` subpackage provides composition-to-property prediction using pre-trained ROOST (Representation Learning from Stoichiometry) models [@Goodall2020].
-Users can predict band gaps, formation energies, bulk moduli, and other properties directly from chemical formulae, with ensemble-based uncertainty quantification.
-A model registry and caching system manage multiple pre-trained checkpoints across different property fidelities.
+Users can predict band gaps directly from chemical formulae, with the extensible architecture designed to support additional properties as pre-trained models become available.
+Ensemble-based uncertainty quantification is included, and a model registry and caching system manage pre-trained checkpoints.

 **Oxidation states and metallicity.** The `oxidation_states` module implements a probabilistic model for predicting the likelihood of metal species coexisting in compounds based on anion-dependent statistics [@davies2018].
 SMACT v3 updated the default oxidation state data from the original SMACT14 set to ICSD24, reflecting more recent experimental observations.
 The `metallicity` module provides scoring functions based on electronegativity differences to distinguish ionic compounds from intermetallic phases.